Packages

 • Vecs, unlike classes in Scala's collection library, are propagated intact to FIRRTL as a vector type, which may make debugging easier

-69. trait VecLike[T <: Data] extends IndexedSeq[T] with HasId with SourceInfoDoc
+79. trait VecLike[T <: Data] extends VecLikeImpl[T] with IndexedSeq[T] with HasId

 A trait for Vecs containing common hardware generators for collection operations.